top of page

 Screen Shot 2022-10-16 at 3.01.24 AM.png

-The final wireframes introduced column-specific search functionality, allowing users to:
+The final wireframes introduced column-specific search functionality, enabling users to:

 • Search within individual columns instead of scanning the entire dataset

-• Combine multiple filters at once for more targeted results
+• Combine multiple filters simultaneously for more precise results

-• Reduce search time significantly, creating a smoother, frustration-free experience
+• Significantly reduce search time, creating a smoother and frustration-free experience

 Explore the Interactive Prototype!

-With wireframes approved, I built a clickable interactive prototype to demo the feature’s flow and functionality.
-This prototype became the focal point for feedback from developers, stakeholders, and users.
+With wireframes approved, I built a clickable, interactive prototype to bring the feature’s flow and functionality to life.
+This prototype became a crucial tool for gathering feedback, serving as a dynamic focal point for developers, stakeholders, and users to explore, test, and refine the experience together.

-To validate the design, I conducted usability testing with 7 users.
-Their feedback shaped the final improvements:
+To validate the design, I conducted usability testing with seven users.
+Their feedback drove key enhancements:

 Screen Shot 2022-10-12 at 3.26.10 PM.png